The mine is located at an altitude of 900 meters on the hillside of Mt. Hachimantai in the northwestern part of the prefecture.

 Additionally, the company developed overseas sales channels in the first half of the 20th century.

-As a result, products were exported, namely, refined sulphur from Yokohama Port to Australia and New Zealand, and iron sulfide ore from Hachinohe Port to the then colonized Manchuria and Korea.
+As a result, products were exported, namely, refined sulfur from Yokohama Port to Australia and New Zealand, and iron sulfide ore from Hachinohe Port to the then colonized Manchuria and Korea.

 Under such circumstances, production decreased from 1941 due to a cave-in accident killing 82 miners in 1939, successive fires, air raids, and a labor shortage.